adessoSE/devblog/README.md

    adessos CMS uses `prismjs` for its syntax highlighting.
 Please follow the instructions in the section [Syntax Highlighting](/devblog#syntax-highlighting) on this README page

-6. **Commit new file**.
+6. **Commit new file**

   When you are done writing your post and want to submit it, first you need to commit the file.
   On the bottom of the text editor page you can find an area where you can commit your post.
 Add a commit message and a description (or leave it as is.
 GitHub will  take the default values as shown.) and click on the button "Commit new file".

 ![Commit new file](/assets/images/how_to_write_a_post/06_commit_new_file.png)

-7. **Create pull request**.
+7. **Create pull request**

   After you committed your file, you must create a pull request in order to submit your post.

    7.1.
-Navigate to the main page of the repository in your fork: [/devblog](/devblog)
+Navigate to the main page of the repository in your fork.

    7.2.
 Click on the button "New pull request".